Export controls

 4. Funding and Competitiveness

-The costs of implementing and auditing these necessary security guarantees should primarily be borne by the foreign importers who benefit from accessing advanced U.S. technology.
+The costs associated with implementing and auditing these crucial security guarantees will primarily be a responsibility of the foreign importers, reflecting their benefit from accessing advanced U.S. technology.
 Furthermore, the development of innovative hardware and software solutions required for compliance should foster growth among U.S. technology firms, particularly startups and established technology companies.
 This approach supports U.S. technological leadership in the critical field of secure data center infrastructure and AI security.

 Conclusion